Zerit Side Effects

 Generic Name: stavudine

-Note: This page contains side effects data for the generic drug stavudine.
-It is possible that some of the dosage forms included below may not apply to the brand name Zerit.
+Note: This document contains side effect information about stavudine.
+Some of the dosage forms listed on this page may not apply to the brand name Zerit.

 For the Consumer

 Applies to stavudine: oral capsule, oral powder for solution, oral powder for suspension

 Along with its needed effects, stavudine (the active ingredient contained in Zerit) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking stavudine:More common

 - unsteadiness or awkwardness